yadavsharn/ecommerce/README.md

 ## Contact

-For any inquiries or issues, please contact [Shantanu Yadav](mailto:shantanuyadav@protonmail.ch).
+For any inquiries or issues, please contact [Tanishq Seth](mailto:tanishqseth772@gmail.com).

 ## Contributors